-The Periodic Type TM contains five operating modes, which are Compare Match Output, Timer/Event Counter, Capture Input, Single Pulse Output and PWM Output modes.
-The Periodic TM can also be controlled with two external input pins and can drive one external output pin.
+The Periodic Type TM contains four operating modes, which are Compare Match Output, Timer/ Event Counter, Single Pulse Output and PWM Output modes.
+The Periodic TM can also be controlled with one external input pin and can drive one external output pin.

 Note: The PTM external pins are pin-shared with other functions, so before using the PTM function, ensure that the pin-shared function registers have be set properly to enable the PTM pin function.
-The PTCK and PTPI pins, if used, must also be set as an input by setting the corresponding bits in the port control register.
+The PTCK pin, if used, must also be set as an input by setting the corresponding bits in the port control register.
 10-bit Periodic Type TM Block Diagram